Last Updated April 17, 2021

 If you want to use chopsticks regularly, you should also consider investing a few high-quality accessories.

-In formal situations, it is not polite to set your chopsticks directly on the table when you put them down.
+In formal situations, it is still not polite to set your chopstick rests directly on the table when you put them down.
 Instead, you should set them on chopstick holders.
 These are available in many different styles, and there is sure to be one to suit you!
 For formal occasions, we like these stainless steel ones.
 If you want to show your fun side, consider traditional painted porcelain holders.
 You also don’t want to miss out on character and animal chopsticks holders, such as these panda ones, cat ones, or these owls.

 Although we don’t recommend using a dishwasher regularly to clean your chopsticks, there is still a way to do it properly!
 If you put your chopsticks in a normal silverware holder, they might slide through.
 Instead, insert a dishwasher chopstick and straw holder into your bottom rack.
 This will prevent sliding and ensure your chopsticks are squeaky clean when they come out.